-- This activity will take place in Sarajevo or Mostar and will involve 24 participants (4 per country).
-The total duration of the activity is 6 full working days, and it will be implemented by SEEYN and OFAJ. - At the end of the Hackathon, 6 peaceBIZZ solutions will be developed by mixed teams at the regional level, at least 2 peaceBIZZ solutions will have a potential to create a social enterprise and will be ready to continue the "RISE Journey" in mixed teams

-- Developing Intercultural Leadership: Nurturing participants' ability to lead diverse teams and projects, leveraging the strengths of cultural diversity while promoting inclusivity, fairness, and equity. - Fostering Intercultural Understanding: Promoting an environment that values and respects different perspectives, encouraging participants to understand and appreciate the diversity of viewpoints related to the given challenge. - Cultivating Empathy and Perspective-Taking: Encouraging participants to put themselves in the shoes of individuals from different cultural backgrounds, considering their unique needs, values, and experiences while developing solutions. - Stimulating Intercultural Creativity: Inspiring participants to draw on their diverse cultural backgrounds to generate innovative solutions that address the challenge at hand, incorporating those elements and insights into their prototypes. - Fostering Intercultural Sensitivity: Cultivating participants' awareness and sensitivity towards potential cultural biases or assumptions that may arise during the hackathon, encouraging them to challenge stereotypes and promote inclusivity. - Promoting Intercultural Mentorship: Providing mentors with intercultural expertise who can guide participants in developing their solutions while considering the intercultural competence
+Activity Description IL Objectives This activity will take place in Sarajevo or Mostar and will involve 24 participants (4 per country).
+The total duration of the activity is 6 full working days, and it will be implemented by SEEYN and OFAJ.
+At the end of the Hackathon, 6 peaceBIZZ solutions will be developed by mixed teams at the regional level, at least 2 peaceBIZZ solutions will have a potential to create a social enterprise and will be ready to continue the "RISE Journey" in mixed teams Developing Intercultural Leadership: Nurturing participants' ability to lead diverse teams and projects, leveraging the strengths of cultural diversity while promoting inclusivity, fairness, and equity.
+Fostering Intercultural Understanding: Promoting an environment that values and respects different perspectives, encouraging participants to understand and appreciate the diversity of viewpoints related to the given challenge.
+Cultivating Empathy and Perspective-Taking: Encouraging participants to put themselves in the shoes of individuals from different cultural backgrounds, considering their unique needs, values, and experiences while developing solutions.
+Stimulating Intercultural Creativity: Inspiring participants to draw on their diverse cultural backgrounds to generate innovative solutions that address the challenge at hand, incorporating those elements and insights into their prototypes.
+Fostering Intercultural Sensitivity: Cultivating participants' awareness and sensitivity towards potential cultural biases or assumptions that may arise during the hackathon, encouraging them to challenge stereotypes and promote inclusivity.

-- offerina feedback aspect. on cultural sensitivity and appropriateness. - Celebrating Intercultural Showcase: Allow participants to showcase their solutions to the jury, emphasising the intercultural their ideas. aspects of highlighting how their solutions contribute to the development of intercultural competence among the youth.
+Promoting Intercultural Mentorship: Providing mentors with intercultural expertise who can guide participants in developing their solutions while considering the intercultural competence aspect, offering feedback on cultural sensitivity and appropriateness.
+Celebrating Intercultural Showcase: Allow participants to showcase their solutions to the jury, emphasising the intercultural aspects of their ideas, and highlighting how their solutions contribute to the development of intercultural competence among the youth. -- --

-"Europe tour" for 12 RISE alumni
+• "Europe tour" for 12 RISE alumni

-- "Franco-German Social Entrepreneurship Tour" will be organised by SEEYN, in partnership with the OFAJ. - A call for applications will be open to the RISE alumni community. - Twelve RISERS alumni will be selected for a 4-day trip to Berlin and Paris to meet 6 French and 6 German social entrepreneurs.
-The intercultural component, applied to international business, will be emphasised during this study tour. - This activity will give them a broader perspective and ideas for best practices to implement in their businesses when they return home.

-- Fostering Intercultural Exchange: Providing RISE alumni with the opportunity to engage meaningful intercultural exchanges with French and German social entrepreneurs, fostering dialogue, mutual understanding, and the sharing perspectives of experiences. - Enhancing Cross-Cultural Competence: Encouraging RISE alumni to develop and strengthen their cross-cultural competence by navigating cultural differences, communication adapting their effective styles, and buildina relationships with their Franco-German counterparts. - Promoting Cultural Awareness: Increasing RISE alumni's awareness and appreciation of the cultural nuances and business practices specific to the French and German social entrepreneurship landscapes, allowing them to gain a broader perspective on international business. - Facilitating Knowledge Sharing: Creating a platform for RISE alumni to learn from the best practices and
+Activity Description IL Objectives "Franco-German Social Entrepreneurship Tour" will be organised by SEEYN, in partnership with the OFAJ.
+A call for applications will be open to the RISE alumni community.
+Twelve RISERS alumni will be selected for a 4-day trip to Berlin and Paris to meet 6 French and 6 German social entrepreneurs.
+The intercultural component, applied to international business, will be emphasised during this study tour.
+This activity will give them a broader perspective and ideas for best practices to implement in their businesses when they return home.
+Fostering Intercultural Exchange: Providing RISE alumni with the opportunity to engage in meaningful intercultural exchanges with French and German social entrepreneurs, fostering dialogue, mutual understanding, and the sharing of perspectives and experiences.
+Enhancing Cross-Cultural Competence: Encouraging RISE alumni to develop and strengthen their cross-cultural competence by navigating cultural differences, adapting their communication styles, and building effective relationships with their Franco-German counterparts.
+Promoting Cultural Awareness: Increasing RISE alumni's awareness and appreciation of the cultural nuances and business practices specific to the French and German